 This could be the most thrilling and most difficult part of the review.
 During the last few years, the vintage synthesizer market has developed strange dynamics of its own.
 While in the 1990s you could easily pick up an ARP 2600 for 1,500 USD (up to 2,000 USD if it was in pristine condition), you have to pay 8,000 to 12,000 USD (!) these days.
 Admittedly, prices do swing with the moods of traders and speculators.
 But it is surely crazy to pay more than 5,000 USD for a 3-VCO synthesizer that is 30+ years old.

 12,000 USD for an ARP 2600?
 “Certainly not with me!” should be the answer.
-Sure, if you really want to own an ARP 2600 (and nothing else), we won’t discourage you from buying it.
+Sure, if you really want to own an orignal ARP 2600 (and nothing else), we won’t discourage you from buying it.
 But there are many attractive alternatives … which are probably worth discussing.

-Alternatives to the ARP 2600
+Possible alternatives to the ARP 2600

 First, we remain faithful to ARP and look at their Odyssey, especially MKI and MKII.
 It’s a 2-VCO synthesizer with some of the experimental stuff of the ARP 2600 and it sounds very, very good.
 On the other hand, some Odyssey MKIII might disappoint you, since they have the same (weak) 4072 VCF as the late 2600.